marinomeneghel/daily-journal-template/README.md

 ## Contributing
-More than happy if anyone wants to change stuff here, improvement list's above and I'm also happy to include whatever else.
-Just open a PR ;)
+Welcoming any feedback, improvements or just having a chat.
+Just open a PR!